md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-5 Even Driven Architecture of Node.js.md

 - **Streams** provide efficient data processing without loading everything into memory
 - **Avoid blocking operations** to prevent event loop starvation
 - **Event emitters** enable custom event-driven architectures

-## Next Steps

-With a solid understanding of Node.js's event-driven architecture, you're ready for hands-on development.
-The next lessons will guide you through creating HTTP servers, handling routing, working with databases, and building real-world applications using these event-driven principles.